CarloWood/libmemleak/README.md

 # A preloaded memory leak detection library

-This library was written to detect memory leaks in any application by preloading it (you might also need to preload libbfd and libdl).
+This library was written to detect memory leaks in any application by preloading it.

 ## Usage example